vtt/skiplock/README.md

     - **max_retries** (*integer*): sets the maximum attempt a job will be retrying before it is marked expired (see Retry System for more details)
     - **notification** (*enumeration*): sets the library to be used for notifying errors and exceptions (`auto, airbrake, bugsnag, exception_notification, false`)
     - **purge_completion** (*boolean*): when set to **true** will delete jobs after they were completed successfully; if set to **false** then the completed jobs should be purged periodically to maximize performance (eg. clean up old jobs after 3 months)
-    - **queues** (*hash*): defines the set of queues with priorites; lower priority takes precedence
+    - **queues** (*hash*): defines the set of queues with priorities; lower priority takes precedence
     - **workers** (*integer*) sets the maximum number of processes when running in standalone mode using the `skiplock` executable; setting this to **0** will enable **async mode**

     #### Async mode
     When **workers** is set to **0** then the jobs will be performed in the web server process using separate threads.
 If using multi-worker cluster mode web server like Puma, then it should be configured as below:
     ```ruby
     # config/puma.rb
-    before_fork do
     # ...
+    on_worker_fork do |worker_index|
-      Skiplock::Manager.shutdown
+      Skiplock::Manager.shutdown if worker_index == 1
     end

     after_worker_fork do |worker_index|
       # restarts skiplock after all Puma workers have been started
-      # Skiplock runs in Puma master's process only
-      Skiplock::Manager.start if (worker_index + 1) == @options[:workers]
+      Skiplock::Manager.start(restart: true) if defined?(Skiplock) && worker_index + 1 == @options[:workers]
     end
     ```
 ## Usage
+Inside the Rails application:

-- Inside the Rails application, queue your job:
+- queue your job
     ```ruby
     MyJob.perform_later
     ```
-- Skiplock supports all ActiveJob features:
+- Skiplock supports all ActiveJob features
     ```ruby
     MyJob.set(queue: 'my_queue', wait: 5.minutes, priority: 10).perform_later(1,2,3)
     ```
+Outside the Rails application:
-- Outside of Rails application, queue the jobs by inserting the job records directly to the database table eg:
+- queue the jobs by inserting the job records directly to the database table
     ```sql
     INSERT INTO skiplock.jobs(job_class) VALUES ('MyJob');
     ```
-- Or with scheduling, priority, queue and arguments:
+- with scheduling, priority, queue and arguments
     ```sql
-    INSERT INTO skiplock.jobs(job_class,queue_name,priority,scheduled_at,data) VALUES ('MyJob','my_queue',10,NOW()+INTERVAL '5 min','{"arguments":[1,2,3]}');
+    INSERT INTO skiplock.jobs(job_class, queue_name, priority, scheduled_at, data)
+      VALUES ('MyJob', 'my_queue', 10, NOW() + INTERVAL '5 min', '{"arguments":[1,2,3]}');
     ```
-## Queues priority vs Job priority
+## Queue priority vs Job priority
-*Why do queues have priorities when jobs already have priorities?*
+*Why do queues use priorities when jobs already have priorities?*
 - Jobs are only prioritized with other jobs from the same queue
 - Queues, on the other hand, are prioritized with other queues
-- Rails has built-in queues that dispatches jobs without priorities (eg. Mail Delivery will queue as **mailers** with no priority)
+- Rails has built-in queues that dispatch jobs without priorities (eg. Mail Delivery will queue as **mailers** with no priority)

 ## Cron system
 `Skiplock` provides the capability to setup cron jobs for running tasks periodically.
 It fully supports the cron syntax to specify the frequency of the jobs.
 To setup a cron job, simply assign a valid cron schedule to the constant `CRON` for the Job Class.